YM-Xiu/AR-VIM/README.md

 ## Results

 We tested our proposed system, **VIM-Sense**, with AR-VIM.
+VIM-Sense is a system designed for detecting the visual information manipulation attacks proposed in AR-VIM.
 The results are provided below.
 The detail of VIM-Sense and all the baselines can be found in the paper.

 ### Main Result